All Episodes

 This is the same old, same old that we've always known is going on.

-On the on November 7th, 2008, this is just uh 32 days ago.
+On November 7th, 2008, this is just 32 days ago.

-I don't know who Senate candidate one is, but I do know that one of the people that was in the running for this who took herself out of the running is this Valerie Jarrett babe.
+I don't know who Senate Candidate One is, but I do know that one of the people that was in the running for this who took herself out of the running is this Valerie Jarrett babe.

-She's 56 years old she's born in 56, so she's um maybe 52 years old.
+She's 56 or she's born in 56, so she's maybe 52 years old.

-Big time advisor to Obama during his campaign and now.
+She's a big-time advisor to Obama during his campaign and now.

-And in a previous bite that we had from Pat Fitzgerald, they said he w his choice pulled herself out of the running, and that is what allows Obama to say had nothing to do with this.
+And in a previous bite that we had from Pat Fitzgerald, he said his choice pulled herself out of the running.

 Now, that's my interpretation.

-That's not what Pat Fitzgerald said.
+That's not what Pat Fitzgerald says.

 This is another thing that Fitzgerald said.

-That uh an advisor told him that Obama had somebody in mind for this seat, but that Obama wasn't willing to pay for it.
+Blogojevich indicated in one of the tapes that an advisor told him that Obama had somebody in mind for this seat, but that Obama wasn't willing to pay for it.

-So Blagojevich discussed the open Senate seat in a three-way call with John Harris and advisor B. A Washington, D.C. based consultant.
+So, Blagojevich discussed the open Senate seat in a three-way call with John Harris and Advisor B, a Washington, D.C.-based consultant.

-Blogoevich stated, I want to make money, quote unquote.
+Blagojevich stated, I want to make money, quote unquote.

 And in exchange, the president-elect could help Change to Win with its legislative agenda on a national level.

-So they were all kinds of maneuvering was going on here to help excuse me.
+So they were all kinds of maneuvering was going on here to help still got this bug, folks.

 I can't laugh.

-I'm still I cannot laugh without erupting him, and that this whole show has been nothing but one giant laugh, and it remains a giant laugh, and I can't laugh.
+And this whole show has been nothing but one giant laugh, and it remains a giant laugh, and I can't laugh.

 It makes me sad.